Curator

 China

 Together with those of a riverscape, rocks, flowers, and branches of cedar and bamboo, the magpie is one of six images painted by Yao Shou along the length of this handscroll.
-Its portrayal represents a venerable genre of painting known as “bird-and-flower,” whose finest artists had achieved extraordinary refinement and realism by the eleventh century.
-Yao Shou’s vision, however, was far more personal if seemingly simpler.
-He described the magpie almost solely in varied tonalities of black ink; the branches are accented with darker twigs and dotted leaves but possess little sense of spatiality; and the bamboo leaves are rendered in freely executed strokes of pale blue.
+This work represents a genre of painting known as “bird-and-fl ower” that prized realism and refined compositions.
+Yao’s vision, however, was far more personal if seemingly simpler.
+He rendered the magpie almost entirely in varied tones of black ink; the branches are accented with darker twigs and dotted leaves; and the bamboo leaves are rendered in freely executed strokes of pale blue.

-Yao Shou accompanied the magpie—as he did its companion images—with an original poem written in his characteristically elegant cursive script and signed with his courtesy name, Gongshou:
+Yao accompanied the magpie—as he did its companion images—with an original poem written in his elegant cursive script and signed with his courtesy name, Gongshou:

 Handscroll; ink and color on paper